Why register a Court of Protection Order?

 You can call us to ask questions about accounts, but deputies cannot transact over the phone.

-Deputies cannot use our Banking app to manage someone else’s accounts.
+Deputies cannot use our app to manage someone else’s accounts.

 • your Court of Protection Order restricts what you can do.
 For example, there's a limit to how much money you can access